nanodrop/nanodrop.io/README.md

 Now edit the ```.env``` file and put in the sensitive data (SEED, API keys).
 In the "index" it is recommended to leave 0

 Edit the ```config/config.json``` file and put in the rpc, websockets and worker addresses.
-You can also edit the "representative" and the "minAmount" - minimum amount Nano (in raws) that can be received; by default 0.000001 Nano
+You can also edit the "representative" and the "min_amount" - minimum amount Nano (in raws) that can be received; by default 0.000001 Nano

 ### Running in dev mode: